-Everest base camp trek is one of the typical treks which is an admired destination for trekkers in Nepal since the decade of 1950s.
+Everest Base Camp Trek in the Himalayas of Nepal is one of the typical yet challenging treks which is an admired destination for trekkers in Nepal since the decade of 1950s.
 The Everest Base Camp trek starts from Lukla and follows the Dudh Kosi valley and climbs up to the gate-way of Everest Namche Bazar (3440m) a sherpa's territory.
 The trail, passes along blooming forests of Rhododendron, magnolia, giant firs, across high mountain passes, remote valleys, villages and monasteries.

 This trek is suitable to those who do not have much time to spend in Nepal but have a desire to see Mt.
 Everest from close quarters.
 The trip starts with the flight from Kathmandu to Lukla and trek to Tengboche.
 After visiting the Tengboche Monastery and viewing the soaring Mt.
 Everest from the base camp we get back to Kathmandu on the flight from Lukla.
 The spectacular scenery is unrivalled and the Sherpa communities make the trekkers feel welcome to their homes.
 Alpine flowers, stunning Buddhist monasteries and high mountain passes are the highlights of this trek.